 Previous work in the Tuscarora region (including minor production in late 1800s - 1900s) was targeting Au and Ag in epithermal veins in the upper volcanic sequence.
-The potential for a Carlin-type system at depth hasn't been tested; however, Paleozoic rocks are outcropping in the southern portion of Rock Creek and Divide suggesting the depth to potential Carlin-host stratigraphy may not be prohibitive.
+The potential for a Carlin-type system at depth hasn't been tested; however, Paleozoic rocks are outcropping in the southern portion of Rock Creek and Dry Creek suggesting the depth to potential Carlin-host stratigraphy may not be prohibitive.

-Mapping and surface sampling at the properties have encountered widespread Au and Ag anomalies.
+Mapping and surface sampling at the Rock Creek property has encountered wide-spread Au and Ag anomalies.
 There is also a ubiquitous elevated As signal, but a notable lack of Hg.